 5. PWBSLAI 4-in-1 Pet Hair Remover Kit

-- Durable iron handle: Scratch-resistant and built to withstand heavy use
+- Durable iron handle: Built to withstand daily use

 - Takes up more storage space